 Step 5: After iTunes completes the installation process, your iPad restarts automatically.
 You have to set up the device and begin using it as a new gadget.

-Note: Restoring iPad to factory settings will erase all all the contend on your iPhone.
+Note: Restoring iPad to factory settings will erase all all the contend on your iPad.
 Keep in mind to back up your iPad to computer or with iCloud, so that you can restore the backup to iPad without affacting the other data.
+If unfortunately, you are not able to backup your iPad anymore, we recommend that you check it at Apple store to see if the support team can get the data off when iPad screen goes black.